e271828e/Flight.jl/docs/notes/design/framework_spec.md

 recorded `t`.
 The trace stays frame-indexed — `t*` boundaries consume no inputs.

-#### Projection's reach is the boundary, not the probe
+#### Projection's reach is the boundary, not the trial evaluation

-**Rule.** Guard probes evaluate the raw interpolated state.
+**Rule.** Guard trial evaluations run against the raw interpolated state.
 Authority rests with the `t*` boundary: [projection](#g-projection) runs there, and the [§8.6][s8-6] iteration's edge checks read the *projected* state.

 **Why.** RK-stage RHS evaluations already live under that same rule, being equally off-manifold, so sweeps must tolerate near-manifold states and already do.
-Per-probe projection is rejected (row 18).
+Per-trial projection is rejected (row 18).

 If projection moves the state back across a guard, the event does not fire and the run has published one extra boundary.
 That is harmless, and deterministic